Connect with others who understand.

 Digitalis Drugs

-Digoxin (Lanoxin, Digitek) is a digitalis drug used to treat heart failure and atrial fibrillation.
-Health experts believe digitalis drugs are believed to work by increasing the force with which the heart beats and controlling irregular heart rhythms.
+Digoxin (Digitek, Digox, Lanoxin) is a digitalis drug used to treat heart failure and atrial fibrillation.
+Health experts believe digitalis drugs work by increasing the force with which the heart beats and controlling irregular heart rhythms.

 Combination Therapy

-In some cases, like if you’re newly diagnosed with PH or PAH, your doctor may recommend combination therapy.
+In some cases, such as for individuals who are newly diagnosed with PH or PAH, doctors may recommend combination therapy.
 Combination therapy uses two or more medications to help treat PH symptoms.
 Monotherapy, in comparison, uses a single treatment or drug to treat PH.
 Combination therapy may include PDE5 inhibitors, sGC stimulators, ERAs, or prostacyclin and prostanoid medications.

 People with group 3 PH — which is caused by conditions such as chronic obstructive pulmonary disease (COPD), interstitial lung disease, and sleep apnea — may develop hypoxia (low levels of oxygen in the blood).
 If you are diagnosed with hypoxia, you may benefit from supplemental oxygen through oxygen therapy.
 Oxygen therapy is available only by prescription.